A collection of shampoos that are good for your hair displayed on a sunlit marble counter.

 First, let’s clear something up: it’s okay to break up with your shampoo.
 If your current formula isn’t giving you the results you want, don’t feel obligated to finish the bottle.
 Your hair’s needs can change, and finding the right match is crucial.
 Another common misstep is washing too frequently.
 Over-washing can strip your hair of its natural, protective oils, leading to dryness and irritation.
 If you have fine to medium hair, try washing every other day.
 And always check the labelβ€”staying away from harsh sulfates, drying alcohols, and synthetic fragrances can make a world of difference, especially for dry or sensitive scalps.

-How to Adjust Your Routine for the Season
+Seasonal Hair Care: How to Adjust Your Routine

 Just like your skin, your hair has different needs depending on the season.
 In the winter, cold, dry air can leave your hair feeling parched, while summer humidity might cause frizz or an oily scalp.
 This is where adjusting your routine comes in.
 For example, while a clarifying shampoo is great for removing product buildup, you should use it sparinglyβ€”no more than once a week.
 Overusing it, especially during dry months, can strip your hair color and dehydrate your scalp.
 Listen to your hair; if it feels brittle, swap in a more hydrating formula and save the deep cleanse for when you really need it.